 Search and Rescue

 The State of New Hampshire has started charging people for rescues in some cases.
 You can buy a Hike Safe Card for $25 per person or $35 per family, which is a form of insurance covering rescue costs.
 People who obtain the cards are not liable to repay rescue costs if they need to be rescued due to negligence on their part, regardless of whether they are hiking, boating, cross-country skiing, hunting, or engaging in any other outdoor activity.
-An individual may still be liable for response expenses, however, if such person is deemed to have recklessly or to have intentionally created a situation requiring an emergency response.
+An individual may still be liable for response expenses, however, if such a person is deemed to have recklessly or to have intentionally created a situation requiring an emergency response.
 People who possess a current New Hampshire Fish and Game hunting or fishing license, or a current registration for an off-highway recreational vehicle, snowmobile or boat, are also exempt from repaying rescue costs due to negligence.

 If you require a rescue in the White Mountains and have a cell phone, dial 911.
 They will answer 24 hours a day and will initiate the rescue.
 Be sure to give specific details concerning you, your emergency, your location, and a call-back number.
 Don’t call the NH Fish & Game Dispatcher.
 They have very limited hours and you may not reach anyone.
 They request that you call 911 instead.